oe/duplex-message/packages/duplex-message/README.md

 1. If you want to send message to specified peer, use to [storageMessageHub.getPeerIdentifies](#storageMessageHubgetPeerIdentifies) to get peer's instance id before sending.
 2. look into [Error](#error) when you catch an error
 3. arguments must be stringify-able, due to localStorage's restrictions
+4. you may need to handle the promise returned by `emit` if some lint warning unhandled promise(or floating promise)

 e.g.
 ```js